laraXgram/laraxgram.github.io/src/temple8.md

 @endif
 ```

-For convenience, Temple8 also provides an `@unless` directive:
+For convenience, Template also provides an `@unless` directive:

 ```blade
 @unless ($user->signed())